renn0xtek9/Arithmos/doc/data-mining-library/source/tutorial/data.rst

 ..  index::
     single: data; sampling

-Besides the name of the data file, ``Orange.data.Table`` can accept the data domain and a list of data items and returns a new dataset.
+Besides the name of the data file, ``Arithmos.data.Table`` can accept the data domain and a list of data items and returns a new dataset.
 This is useful for any data subsetting:

 ..  literalinclude:: code/data-subsetting.py
     :lines: 3-